 - Read background material such as Master Plan, Economic Development Principles, and other materials as-needed

 - Identify sub-committee participants and future Committee members.

-The Economic Development Committee currently meets on the second and fourth Thursdays of the month.
+The Economic Development Committee currently meets from 8:00 am to 9:30 am on the third Tuesday of the month.
 Please check the minutes and agendas page for the next meeting announcement.